The ultimate UK Bucketlist: 56 dreamy destinations

-When I moved to England, I decided that it was a good occasion to discover more of the UK.
+When I moved to England, I decided that it was a good opportunity to discover more of the United Kingdom.
 The country has always attracted me, but still I’d only been to London, Newcastle and Edinburgh!
 A bit skimpy, right?

 There is so much to see in the UK that I decided to make a round up.
 And the best part is that I made it together with my Facebook followers who also gave their tips!
-Very handy, because soon I will be making some road trips through the country!
-This is the ultimate Great Britain bucket list: 56 dream places you should not miss.
+This is the ultimate UK bucket list– 57 dreamy places you should not miss.

 I have divided the destinations roughly by geographic location :-)